Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Introduction

 \section{Introduction}

-Deep learning has achieved unprecedented success in a vast range of application domains.
-These models have been adopted in numerous applications including many safety-sensitive systems, such as autonomous driving and diagnostic assistance technologies.
-Despite the success of deep learning, a landmark study by~\citet{szegedy2013intriguing} exposed that deep neural networks are extremely vulnerable to adversarial attacks.
+Deep learning has achieved unprecedented success across a wide range of application domains, including many safety-critical systems such as autonomous driving and diagnostic assistance technologies.
+Despite these successes, a landmark study by~\citet{szegedy2013intriguing} exposed that deep neural networks are extremely vulnerable to adversarial attacks.
 These attacks involve adding nearly imperceptible and carefully chosen perturbations to input data to confound deep learning models into making incorrect predictions.
-The perturbed inputs are termed adversarial examples and their existence has attracted significant attention from the research community.
+The perturbed inputs are termed adversarial examples, and their existence has attracted significant attention from the research community.
 Since then, various attacks~\citep{biggio2013evasion,szegedy2013intriguing,goodfellow2014explaining,madry2018towards} and defenses~\citep{goodfellow2014explaining,madry2018towards, shafahi2019adversarial,pang2022robustness} were developed, but the issue of adversarial robustness is still far from being resolved.

-Gaining a deeper understanding of the adversarial robustness of neural networks is crucial not only for improving the reliability of deep learning systems in practice but also for illuminating the underlying theory of deep learning. \citet{daniely2020most, bubeck2021single, bartlett2021adversarial, montanari2023adversarial} proved the existence of adversarial examples for neural networks with random weights across various architectures. \citet{tsipras2018robustness,zhang2019theoretically} analyzed the fundamental trade-off between robustness and accuracy. \citet{bubeck2021law,bubeck2021universal,li2022robust,li2023clean} proved that having a large model size is necessary for achieving robustness in many settings. \citet{ilyas2019adversarial,tsilivis2022can,kumano2024theoretical} studied the relationship between adversarial examples and the presence of non-robust but predictive features in the data distribution.
+Previous attempts to explain the adversarial robustness of neural networks have been made from various theoretical perspectives. \citet{daniely2020most, bubeck2021single, bartlett2021adversarial, montanari2023adversarial} proved the existence of adversarial examples for neural networks with random weights across various architectures. \citet{tsipras2018robustness,zhang2019theoretically} analyzed the fundamental trade-off between robustness and accuracy. \citet{bubeck2021law,bubeck2021universal,li2022robust,li2023clean} proved that having a large model size is necessary for achieving robustness in many settings. \citet{ilyas2019adversarial,tsilivis2022can,kumano2024theoretical,li2024adversarial} studied the relationship between adversarial examples and the presence of non-robust but predictive features in the data distribution.